helenmurugan/scrambled-tech/README.md

 ### Fixed Bugs
 No major bugs were found during the development.
 However there are a couple of minor issues detailed below

-After deployment, I sometimes see a glitch

-The warning stated that a later version of gspread would include a syntax update.
+When runniong the get_score function a warning would apper in the terminal.
+The warning stated that a later version of gspread (version 6.0.0) would include a syntax update.
 This affected one line of code, and is not an issue for the version currently in use.
-I used filterwarnings('ignore') within a function to filter out the warning, whilst allowing any other unexpected warnings to show.
+I used filterwarnings('ignore') within a function to filter out that warning, whilst allowing any other unexpected warnings to show.

 ### Unfixed Bugs
 There are no unfixed bugs.